ooominds/Polish-Aspect/README.md

 ## contributors

-This packages is based on code written for R by Adnane Ez-zizi - date of last change 06/08/2020.
+This packages is based on code written for R by Adnane Ez-zizi; date of last change 06/08/2020.
 This code was corrected, updated and adapted as a Python package by Irene Testini, completed January 2023.

-The tense-aspect annotation heuristics were provided by Dagmar Divjak.
+The tense-aspect annotation heuristics were written by Dagmar Divjak; their performance was manually checked on 1000-verb samples.

 Work by all contributors was funded by Leverhulme Trust Leadership Award RL-2016-001 to Dagmar Divjak.